 We offer both two-year and three-year course of study options for the graduate English programs.
 The MFA in creative writing with an emphasis in prose degree requirements are exactly the same whether you choose to earn you master's in two years or three; your study is simply completed over a different time frame.

 The Mills English Department is committed to offering both need-based scholarships and a large number of partial-tuition graduate assistantships.
-We also offer one full-tuition assistantship each year to an entering prose student in the MFA in Creative Writing Program.
+We offer a small number of competitive full-tuition fellowships to applicants entering the MFA and MA programs.

 In short, you can shape your MFA in creative writing in a variety of ways to create a one-of-a-kind educational experience that fits your artistic, career, and educational goals.